 Students in Y.A.L.E. college partnership programs are required to demonstrate the maturity, responsibility, productivity and respect for others expected in adult environments.
 Those accepted and enrolled in the Standard 9 Scholars, Exploration or Vocational Extension tiers must be "college ready" behaviorally - that is respectful, self-composed, able to follow instructions and procedures without exception, and require little support that is non-academic in nature.
-Behaviors inconsistent with this requirement will be considered disqualifying and include:
+Those considered for Project SEARCH must also show the stability required to engage in work activities in a professional business environment, as well as a history of excellent school attendance.
+Behaviors inconsistent with Standard 9 and Project SEARCH program criteria will be considered disqualifying and include: